flatangle/flatlib/docs/source/tutorials/intro-python.rst

 Introduction to Python
 ======================

 The purpose of this tutorial is to show you how you can quickly start working with the Python programming language.
+It assumes that you have already succesfully installed Python in your computer.
 If you already know how to use Python, you can skip this tutorial.